r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 The specific tasks that Maven performs will depend on the configuration of the project POM file.
 Example

-The following example shows how to use the mvn install command to install a single-module Maven project:

-mvn install

-This command will compile the project's source code, run the unit tests, package the project, and install the project's JAR file to the local Maven repository.

 The following example shows how to use the mvn install command to install a multi-module Maven project:

 mvn clean install -am

 This command will clean the build artifacts for all of the project's modules, compile the source code for all of the modules, run the unit tests for all of the modules, package all of the modules, and install all of the modules' JAR files to the local Maven repository.
-Why is mvn install useful?

-The mvn install command is useful for a number of reasons, including:

-    It automates the process of building and installing Maven projects.
-    It ensures that all of the project's dependencies are downloaded and installed correctly.
-    It provides a consistent way to build and install Maven projects on different platforms.
-    It allows Maven projects to be easily shared with other developers.